-Students who choose the thesis option must take at least twelve hours of courses in their area of specialization, with no more than six hours in any one discipline (such as literature, religion, visual culture, etc.).
-Students who choose the report option must take at least fifteen semester hours of such electives, with no more than nine hours in any one discipline.
+Students who choose the thesis option must take at least 12 hours of courses in their area of specialization, with no more than six hours in any one discipline (such as literature, religion, visual culture, etc.).
+Students who choose the report option must take at least 15 semester hours of such electives, with no more than nine hours in any one discipline.

 Up to nine hours of undergraduate upper-division coursework, including language coursework, may be counted toward the degree.